Unicorn vs. Puma vs. Passenger: which app server is right for you?

 Updated version of an article first published on February 10th, 2017.

-In this post I'll cover all of the above, as well as compare and contrast the three leading Ruby app servers.
+In this post, we'll cover all of the above, as well as compare and contrast the three leading Ruby app servers.

 How important is an app server's raw speed?